Bajger/Pharo-snippets/README.md

 - Type missing git properties (Github name, email)
 ![Git-properties](2021-04-04%2021_02_02-git-credentials.png)
 **That's it!
 Check your changes on Gihtub.**

+## Step 8a: Optionally, commit changes using feature branch and PR
+TODO

 ## Step 9: Define Baseline to load project dependencies (packages) in correct order (recommended)
 - Define in repo BaselineOfMyProject class like this (where MyProject is name of your project):